AmbireTech/adex-protocol/components/validator-stack.md

 Each has to be signed by the validator themselves

+@TODO describe validator stack events mempool: a sorted set, where `insert` and `find` work via a binary search, we pop items from the beginning (oldest first) to clean it up; describe messages between validators too: ProposeNewState, SignNewState, RequestEventsBeIncluded; consider a Heartbeat message; also, each node should keep an internal ledger of who else from the validator set is online - if 1/3 or more is offline, stop showing the ad (stop participating in bidding);  also we should keep from who we observed which event, so that we can see if the events we didn't see were observed by the supermajority; also think of IP guarantees here, since it's the only thing preventing events from being just re-broadcasted; ANOTHEr security measure is have the user sign the event for every validator separately

 ## OUTPACE validator worker

 @TODO this is where the signing key is handled; describe how this can work: randomly generated keypair, HSM ?

 @TODO configuration parameters `{ batching: { maxEvents, maxTime } }`

+@TODO: describe the `stateRoot` and what the `eventHash` is and what it is for

+@TODO validator stack DB structure, including a table `channels_onchain` which is populated by the blockchain-specific adapter (which consists of a continuous process that populates the table, AND an interface to sign and provide merkle proofs); this is important for having an agnostic system
+@TODO describe internal ledgers in the validator stack: there's one on which events were provably observed by other users; and one for how many fees are claimed (ClaimValidationFee, can be created by a validator to make them claim a fee)
+@TODO validator stack: might need a restriction on the max publishers, or on min spend per publisher; since otherwise it might not be worth it for a publisher to withdraw

 ## Watcher